lettucegoblin/multiple_choice_test/tests/ComputerVision/finalpractice2.md

 ---

+**Q: What property makes convolution commutative but correlation not commutative?**
+- A) The use of padding
+- B) The filter flipping operation
+- C) The stride value
+- D) The activation function

+**Answer:** B
+Rationale: Convolution involves flipping the kernel before applying it, which makes it commutative (f*g = g*f).
+Correlation applies the kernel directly without flipping, so it's not commutative.

+---

 **Q: For the MNIST dataset, what are the image dimensions and number of classes?**
 - A) 32×32×3 images, 10 classes
 - B) 28×28×1 images, 10 classes